 All documentation and evidence required for the literacy certification process must be posted to the institution's accreditation website under a clearly marked tab or link including all the submission requirements detailed in the appendices.
 The instructions in the appendices specify the documents and evidence to be posted on the institution's website that must be submitted using the SB 488 Certification Submission Form between April 26, 2024 and October 4, 2024.
 It is strongly encouraged that the institution's website be open to the public and not require a username and password.
 If this is not possible, the password must also be submitted and be available to any member of the public who requests it.
-Google Docs or websites containing one large pdf or Word document with links will not be accepted.
+Unacceptable submissions include a single large Google Doc, a folder or folders with a series of Google Docs, or websites containing one large pdf or all Word documents.
+A website that is well organized and has links to documents for evidence will be accepted.
 Please be aware that these documents are public records, and the Commission cannot deny access to anyone who wishes to review them.